ozdemirht/generative-ai/RAG0/Readme.md

     Therefore, an input sanitization component will process user's input to decide whether it is ok to submit to hosted LLM.
     For instance, [Microsoft Presidio](https://microsoft.github.io/presidio/) can detect PII data, such as phone number, email, address, name, etc.
     [Presidio Anonymizer](https://microsoft.github.io/presidio/anonymizer/) supports most anonymization use cases such as redaction, tokenization, synthetic replacement, encryption.
   - **Hallucination**: Application should check LLM output before sharing with the user.
 The output should be **grounded**.
-One approach is to validate against the chunks in vector store (RAG).
+    One approach is to validate against the chunks in vector store (by using retrieval step in RAG to select chunks as ground truth).
     For example, Natural Language Inference/Entailment can validate the LLM output by using the augments from vector store.
+    NLI classifies LLM output as **consistent** or **inconsistent** based on shared context.
 See [Guardrails AI](https://www.guardrailsai.com/).
   - **Named Entity Recognition** and **Text to Topic classification** help to scrutinize LLM output.
 These may rely on another LLM.
 - Query re-writing to generate good completion by translating the user's prompt to an effective prompt.